Privacy

 Visibility

-Singer profiles and quartet listings have visibility controls.
-Visible and active items can appear in public search and the map.
-Hidden items should stay out of those public discovery views.
+Singer profiles and quartet profiles have independent visibility controls.
+Active profiles shown in Find can appear in search and discovery.
+Profiles not shown in Find should stay out of those discovery views.

 The database uses privacy-safe discovery views for public search rather than exposing private base tables directly.